 [Check the profile of your university at NCES Data Portal by The Institute of Education Sciences (IES), an arm of the U.S. Department of Education to learn about accreditation status and whether it is a public or nonprofit institution]

-For the year 2020, the online registration of H-1B must be done in the month of March 1st to March 20th, 2020 USCIS will only accept those registrations selected in lottery through that online registration system and will indicate filing duration and this duration will of at least 90 days.
-All cap-subject H-1B petitions filed before April 1, 2020, for the FY 2021 cap will be rejected.
-Learn more about electronic registration system, here
+For the year 2024, the online registration of H-1B must be done in the month of March 6th to 22nd, 2024 USCIS will only accept those registrations selected in lottery through that online registration system and will indicate filing duration and this duration will of at least 90 days.
+All cap-subject H-1B petitions filed before April 1, 2024, for the FY 2021 cap will be rejected.
+Learn more about electronic registration system

-If you want to learn more about H-1B petition or about our legal services for the preparation and filing H-1B petitions do contact us at (+1) 202 600 7745, or email us at email@example.com, or make an appointment to speak with one of our attorneys https://adhikarilaw.com/niranjan-adhikari/,
+If you want to learn more about H-1B petition or about our legal services for the preparation and filing H-1B petitions do contact us at (+1) 202 600 7745, or email us at email@example.com, or make an appointment to speak with one of our attorneys Niranjan Adhikari, Akshay Chitre

 More information about H-1B Program